Oceanswave/stomp-dotnet-poc/README.md

 # STOMP dotnet core PoC

-This proof-of-concept runs a number of containers to demonstrate dotnet core connecting to a rabbitmq instance that has the STOMP plugin enabled.
+This proof-of-concept runs a number of containers in order to demonstrate a web client and dotnet core connecting to a rabbitmq instance using the STOM over web sockets protocol and sending messages to one another.

 Containers: